Physician Retirement Strategies: Making Early Retirement a Reality

 • Stay Active: Regular exercise and mental stimulation are vital for long-term health and happiness.

-• Keep Learning: Pursue new interests or continue education through courses, travel, or hobbies.
+• Keep Learning: Pursue new interests or continue education through courses, books, travel, or hobbies.

 • Work with Experts: Partner with a financial planner to ensure your retirement plan is on track and adaptable to changes.